How to Improve Employee Wellbeing and Productivity

 Pfeffer recommends these strategies to improve employee wellbeing:

-- Encourage people to care for one another—create internal GoFundMe vehicles that enable employees "to help each other during times of crisis—such as a natural disaster, an accident, or an illness."
+• Encourage people to care for one another by creating internal GoFundMe vehicles that enable employees "to help each other during times of crisis, such as a natural disaster, an accident, or an illness."

-- Fix the language—language in the workplace like "management" and "staff" often "emphasize divisions between leadership and employees can further alienate people and erode any sense of shared community or identity."
+• Fix the language.
+Words like "management" and "staff" in the workplace often "emphasize divisions between leadership and employees, which can further alienate people and erode any sense of shared community or identity."

-- Support shared connections—create events that "bring people into contact in a pleasant and meaningful context—from holidays to community service to events that celebrate employee tenure or shared successes such as product launches."
+• To support shared connections, create events that "bring people into contact in a pleasant and meaningful context—from holidays to community service to events that celebrate employee tenure or shared successes, such as product launches."

 Measure and Act on Employee Wellbeing

-Measure employee wellbeing to demonstrate to employees that this is a critical goal for your company.
-Use a framework like Gallup or WEMWBS to track overall employee wellbeing over time and show whether you are reaching goals.
-The good news is that measurement through polls is not difficult.
-The more challenging fact is that if you measure wellbeing and do not act on issues and low rankings, you risk losing the trust of your teams.
+Measure employee well-being to demonstrate to employees that this is a critical goal for your company.
+Use a framework like Gallup or WEMWBS to track overall employee well-being over time and show whether you are reaching goals.
+The good news is that measuring well-being through polls is not difficult.
+The more challenging fact is that if you measure well-being and do not act on issues and low rankings, you risk losing the trust of your teams.

 About the Author: Bill is Prialto's senior content marketing manager and writes about the future of work and how businesses can be more productive and successful.
 His work has appeared in the World Economic Forum Agenda blog and CIO magazine.